Verint Systems

-Verint Systems is a Melville, New York-based analytics company which was founded in 2002.
-The company sells software and hardware products for customer engagement management and business intelligence.
-Their products are designed to assist clients in data analysis, specifically large data sets.
+Verint Systems Inc. is a Melville, New York–based technology company that sells products and services for customer experience (CX) automation.
+The company offers an open platform, applications, and bots that incorporate artificial intelligence (AI), advanced analytics, large language models, and automated workflows to analyze business intelligence from customer interactions in the contact center, back office, branch, web sites, and mobile apps.
+This information is used by organizations to achieve a variety of business outcomes, such as increasing productivity and service quality without hiring additional workers, lowering costs, improving the customer experience, and enhancing products, services, and competitive differentiation.

-In 2021, Verint has 9,800+ clients in more than 175 countries, and has 4,300+ employees in various locations internationally.
+In 2024, Verint has approximately 10,000 clients in more than 175 countries, and approximately 3,700 employees around the globe, plus a few hundred contractors in various locations internationally.
 The company was previously a majority-owned subsidiary of Comverse Technology and it was formerly known as Comverse Infosys.
-As with Comverse, approximately half of Verint's employees have been located in Israel.
 In February 2013, Verint Systems became independent of Comverse, having bought out the latter's stake in it.

 History

 Founding, early years

 Verint started as Comverse Technology's Comverse Infosys business unit, which was created in 1999 although it was also incorporated in Delaware in February 1994 as a wholly owned subsidiary of Comverse Technology.
 Verint's initial focus was on the commercial call recording market, which at the time was transitioning from analog tape to digital recorders.
 On June 7, 1999, the company released an Internet Call Waiting service.